 Fellow Artist, Natalie Dowse, has now created the most amazing design for this book which will be published later in 2018 as both a softback edition and a special limited hardback version.

 All of the modern day writers have given permission for their work to be published free of charge and this non-profit fund-raising book will provide essential donations to the tri-service charity H4H (Help for Heroes).

 This blog has provided the opportunity to expand on my research for the ‘England Remembered Book’ and to share this with you as I progress through the final stages of completing the book.
-Hopefully, you will find these posts interesting and join us for the crowdfunding and book launch events towards the Summer of 2018.
+Hopefully, you will find these posts interesting and join us for the crowdfunding and book launch events in Spring/Summer 2019.

-Further details will follow on the England Remembered Facebook page and England Remembered website.
+Further details will follow on the England Remembered website.